sjoerdev/rtsp-recorder/README.md

 4. look at the network topology or map and find your ip camera
 5. select the ip camera and see what ip adress the router has given it
 6. (optional) assign a static ip adress to the ip camera so the ip wont change randomly

+**How do i find the ip adress of my ip camera if its connected to my computer?:**

+1. make sure you have ``nmap`` install by running ``winget install nmap``
+2. scan for rtsp devices using nmap by running ``nmap -p 554 --open 192.168.1.0/24``
+3. your camera ip adress should now be shown and should work like normal

 ## Building: